jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 });
 ```

 we're actually getting an iterator back from `env::args()` and converting the iterator into a vector.
 Instead of doing this, we could pass the iterator directly to `build`, then `build` can consume the iterator and take ownership of the strings.
-In the caller we change this to:
+In the caller we change the above to:

 ```rust
 let config = Config::build(env::args()).unwrap_or_else(|err| {